 When you undergo a urinalysis drug screen, you are directed to a nearby collection site, typically a private bathroom or bathroom stall and no personal items with you.
-New DOT regulations now require the donor to raise and lower clothing and make a 360-degree turn in front of the collector to show that they do not possess any device or substance they can use to falsify the test.
 The donor then produces and deposits the urine specimen into a specially designed secure cup and handed directly to a technician.
 They may perform initial testing immediately on site or seal the specimen with tamper-resistant tape, typically in your presence, and package it for transport to the lab for testing.

 Detecting Synthetic Urine